 - Physical examination: Doctors may examine children to check their physical health and general appearance.
 They may check their head, eyes, skin, muscle movement, speech, and other characteristics to rule out the possibility of any disorder.

 - Developmental assessment: A developmental-behavioral pediatrician may assess children’s behavior, social skills, focusing abilities, language skills, and learning abilities to check the presence or absence of disorders, such as ADHD, autism spectrum disorder, or learning disorders.
+Some of these developmental tests include ADOS (for autistic children), Denver developmental test, and Batelle developmental test.

 There are no specific laboratory tests to determine the developmental delay in children.
 However, based on the developmental screening, pediatricians advise further testing and steps for treatment.